Anthony served three years in Student Government Association while a student at Westminster, including one year as SGA president.

 For three consecutive years at Westminster, Anthony earned first prize in the Piano Scholarship Competition and in 2010, placed second in the Voice Scholarship competition.
 He also received the Westminster Choir College Composition Award in 2008, and four consecutive Westminster Choir College John Finley Williamson Scholarship awards for musical excellence.
 As recipient of Rider’s Undergraduate Research Scholar Award, Anthony conducted research to show how Chopin incorporated elements of the Bellini Bel Canto Operatic style in his Piano Nocturne writing.
 He also received Rider’s prestigious 2011 President’s Award.

-In Spring 2013, Anthony will earn a Master of Music in Voice Performance and Literature from Eastman School of Music at the University of Rochester.
+In Spring 2013, Anthony earned a Master of Music in Voice Performance and Literature from Eastman School of Music at the University of Rochester.
 He captured first place in voice in the 2012-13 Music Teachers National Association (MTNA) Young Artist National Competitions.
-Anthony has been invited to perform this summer in Verdi's La Traviata as Giorgio Germont (the main baritone) for Opera on the Avalon in Newfoundland.
-He plans to pursue a Doctor of Musical Arts after graduating.
+Anthony was also invited to perform in Verdi's La Traviata as Giorgio Germont (the main baritone) for Opera on the Avalon in Newfoundland.
+He plans to pursue a Doctor of Musical Arts.